thomasmauerer/hassio-addons/samba-backup/DOCS.md

 ### Option: `exclude_folders`

 The folders to exclude in the snapshot.
 This will trigger a partial snapshot if specified.
-Possible values are `homeassistant`, `ssl`, `share` and `addons/local`.
+Possible values are `homeassistant`, `ssl`, `share`, `addons/local` and `media`.

 ### Option: `backup_name`